envygeeks/jekyll-assets/README.md

   background-color: <%= (12 == Date.today.month) ? "red" : "white" %>
 ```

-*Note* that all assets are pre-processed with Liquid.
-So if you just need to
-  output asset URL within your javascript/coffeescript or pure css, you don't
-  need to use ERB, just use `asset_path` Liquid tag same as you do it in your
-  layouts/pages.
-See "Liquid Assets Pre-processing" for more details.

 Want more?
 Sure, here you are.
 You can use JavaScript templating with EJS or ECO
 for example.
 Create a file `_assets/javascripts/hello.jst.ejs` with following
 contents: